BAM from Home

 Enjoy a virtual installment of our popular art history lecture series, Loggia Lectures with Rob Prufer!
 Sponsored in part by Xfinity.

 In "The Innocents at Home," Rob discusses the Hospital of the Innocents in Florence, Italy.
 From popular portrayals, including Bernardino Poccetti's 1610 fresco The Story of the Hospital of the Innocents, to the architecture and fascinating history of this longstanding charitable institution, explore the connections between art, history, and the world we live in today.

 Looking for activities for kids & families?

-Visit our BAM from Home KIDS page for how-to craft videos, the current BSD craft kit schedule, coloring pages, curriculums, and more.
+Visit our BAM from Home KIDS page for how-to craft videos, coloring pages, curriculums, and more.